Motsubele96/wireframing/README.md

 ---

 By choosing the right fidelity at the right time, teams can save time, reduce miscommunication, and build more effective products.

+---

+## 🛠️ Popular Wireframing Tools

+Choosing the right tool can make the wireframing process faster, more collaborative, and easier to manage.
+Below are some of the most commonly used wireframing tools:

+### 🔹 Balsamiq

+A user-friendly tool focused on low-fidelity wireframes.
+It uses hand-drawn-style components to keep the focus on structure rather than visual design.

+- Great for beginners
+- Fast prototyping
+- Drag-and-drop interface

+---

+### 🔹 Adobe XD

+A powerful design tool from Adobe that supports wireframing, UI design, and prototyping in one place.

+- High-fidelity wireframing
+- Interactive prototypes
+- Integration with Creative Cloud

+---

+### 🔹 Sketch

+A macOS-only design tool popular among UI/UX professionals.

+- Vector-based design
+- Plugins for wireframing and prototyping
+- Clean interface for precision design

+---

+### ⭐ Figma (Recommended)

+**Figma** is a cloud-based design tool that supports everything from wireframing to high-fidelity UI design and team collaboration—all in one place.

+#### 🔍 Key Features:
+- **Browser-Based**: No installation needed; accessible anywhere.
+- **Real-Time Collaboration**: Multiple team members can work on the same file simultaneously.